JannieI/canvas-workstation-V3/src/app/roadmap.md

     ----
     - consider a REST API for Eazl Accounts => other users can add, delete stuff ...
     - consider Guest login - can do 1 private Dashboard, access to files ?
 Is this useful?
+    - Word and Pdf readers
+    - function (on Eazl) to add lat/long to a DS

     Data Confidentiallity: